-Descri ption of Performance Conditions Performance Rights granted to Managing Director PC1 Executive management and staff succeeding in steering the Company to a: (i) Market capitalisation of a minimum A\$1,700,000,000 - as measured by a minimum of 15 trading days during the vesting period - 10% of the performance rights under PC1 shall vest, (ii) Market capitalisation of a minimum A\$2,700,000,000 - as measured by a minimum of 15 trading days during the vesting period - 15% of the performance rights under PC1 shall vest, (iii) Market capitalisation of a minimum A\$2,700,000,000 - as measured by a minimum of 15 trading days during the vesting period - 25% of the performance rights under PC1 shall vest, (iv) Market capitalisation of a minimum A\$5,000,000,000 - as measured by a minimum of 15 trading days during the vesting period - 25% of the performance rights under PC1 shall vest, (v) Market capitalisation of a minimum A\$7,500,000,000 - as measured by a minimum of 15 trading days during the vesting period - 25% of the performance rights under PC1 shall vest, (v) Market capitalisation of a minimum A\$7,500,000,000 - as measured by a minimum of 15 trading days during the vesting period - 25% of the performance rights under PC1 shall vest, (v) Market capitalisation of a minimum A\$7,500,000,000 - as measured by a minimum of 15 trading days during the vesting period - 25% of the performance rights under PC1 shall vest.
+Executive management and staff succeeding in steering the Company to a:

+- (i) Market capitalisation of a minimum A\$1,700,000,000 as measured by a minimum of 15 trading days during the vesting period 10% of the performance rights under PC1 shall vest, - (ii) Market capitalisation of a minimum A\$2,100,000,000 as measured by a minimum of 15 trading days during the vesting period 15% of the performance rights under PC1 shall vest, - (iii) Market capitalisation of a minimum A\$2,700,000,000 as measured by a minimum of 15 trading days during the vesting period 25% of the performance rights under PC1 shall vest, - (iv) Market capitalisation of a minimum A\$5,000,000,000 as measured by a minimum of 15 trading days during the vesting period 25% of the performance rights under PC1 shall vest, - (v) Market capitalisation of a minimum A\$7,500,000,000 as measured by a minimum of 15 trading days during the vesting period 25% of the performance rights under PC1 shall vest.

 To achieve these targets within the vesting period, the Company must generate returns well above the performance of global biotech indices over a similar period, such as the Nasdaq Biotech Index which performed 30.32% over 5 years (ending June 2019) and 5.54% on an annualised basis over the same period.

-Only in case of a recession in the country of the Company's primary market exchange (recession defined by a contraction of gross domestic product for 2 consecutive quarters) when the Company's market capitalisation may be adversely impacted by conditions outside management control, that the market capitalis 450,000
+Only in case of a recession in the country of the Company's primary market exchange (recession defined by a contraction of gross domestic product for 2 consecutive quarters) when the Company's market capitalisation may be adversely impacted by conditions outside management control, that the market capitalisation targets defined in PC1 (i) to (v) above will be replaced by the following performance targets: